 But during a European winter you have the unique chance to see a more „local“ Europe as less tourists are on their way.

 The prices are down and the hostels are cheaper than ever before.

-Combining this time of year with the 14 hacks for booking hostels like a pro, and cheap flights searchers (we use Skyscanner and Kiwi to find the best deals), you will save a fortune!
-Take YOUR chance.
+Combining this time of year with the 15 tips for booking hostels, and cheap flights searchers, you will save a fortune!

 Colder weather, ok, BUT….

-First, let’s check that you packed your backpacker with everything you need with the smartest hostel packing list.
+First, let’s check that you packed everything you need with the smartest travel packing list.

 Looking for cheap flights to, well, anywhere in the world?